 About the product or service

-- What do you know about our products/services?
+- what do you know about our products or services?

-- What do you think of our products/services?
+- what do you think of our products or services?

-- Can you think of any improvements to our products/services?
+- can you think of any improvements you’d make to our products or services?

-- 'A good team needs to have clear objectives and goals, and procedures to work towards these.
+'A good team needs to have clear objectives and goals, and procedures to help them work towards these.
 Each person needs to be clear what their role is, and what is expected of them.
 There needs to be openness and trust, and clear communication.'

 Your personality and interests

-By asking personality questions, the employer wants to know how well you know yourself - how self-aware you are.
-Having self-awareness means you can look at yourself critically, and know what you're good at and where you could improve.
+Having self-awareness means you know what you’re good at and where you could improve.

-- 'In my personal life I'm always organising everybody.
-People look to me for ideas and plans - I guess in some ways that shows I'm a natural leader.'
+'In my personal life I'm always organising everybody.
+People look to me for ideas and plans - I suppose in some ways that shows I'm a natural leader.'

-You probably won't have prepared for this, so the interviewer is seeing if you can think on your feet.
-Take your time over this question, and think of something that generally reflects you, but also has positives you could apply to the world of work.
+The interviewer knows that you won’t have prepared for this question, so they want to see if you can think on the spot and come up with an answer.
+Try to think of something that generally reflects you, but also has positives that you could apply to work.